Skip to Calculator

 Sepsis kills 270,000 Americans and 11 million people globally each year.
 In-hospital mortality ranges from 10–20% for sepsis to 40–45% for septic shock.
 Outcomes have improved by approximately 60% since 1991 in high-income countries, driven by earlier recognition, antibiotic timing, and protocol-driven care.
 Racial, socioeconomic, and age-related disparities in sepsis outcomes persist and represent the most tractable opportunities for further improvement.
 Post-sepsis syndrome extends mortality risk well beyond hospital discharge, making the true burden larger than in-hospital statistics alone can capture.

-sepsis mortalitysepsis statisticssepsis epidemiologyCDCglobal health
+Index ::sepsis mortalitysepsis statisticssepsis epidemiologyCDCglobal health